oracle-cne/ocne/doc/manpages/ocne-image.md

     copied to this location.
 See `containers-transports(5)` for a complete list of transports and formats.
 Only applies to "ostree" images.

+`info` [OPTIONS]...
+  Print information about boot media from files or container images.

+`-a`, `--arch` *architecture*
+    The architecture of the image to create.
+One of "arm64" or "amd64".

+`-v`, `--version` *version*
+    The version of Kubernetes embedded in the image.
+Only applies to "oci" images.

+`-f`, `--files` *path*
+    The path to a qcow2 formatted disk image.
+If present, this file will be used and all arguments relating to container images, architecture, and versions are ignored.

+`-L`, `--label` *label*
+    The label of a partition to inspect.

+`-p`, `--path` *path*
+    A path within a filesystem.
+When combined with `--label`, it prints the contents of a directory or file on the corresponding filesystem.

+`-r`, `--recursive`
+    When listing directories, traverse the tree and print the names of all files and directories.

 SEE ALSO
 --------